Online Safety Policy

 Top Tips for Keeping Safe Online

-1) Set security levels within Internet Explorer or other browsers to the highest level on devices accessed by your children.
+1) Set security levels within Google Chrome, Microsoft Edge or other browsers to the highest level on devices accessed by your children.

-2) Locate your computer in a family area where possible, not a bedroom.
+2) Locate your computer/laptop/games console in a family area where possible, not a bedroom.
 This will enable you to supervise your children as they use the Internet.

 3) Consider mobile phones, games consoles and other devices that can access the internet and ensure that these have the same level of security imposed.